boisgera/docbench/README.md

 ================================================================================

 Docbench is a framework based on [doctest][] to benchmark Python code.
 If you already are familiar with doctest, you should be able to use docbench in minutes.
-And if you find that doctest is convenient -- or Pythonic -- hopefully you will feel the same about docbench !

 [doctest]: http://docs.python.org/2/library/doctest.html